pytorch/glow/docs/AOT.md

 - The option `emit-bundle` specifies the output **directory** where all the bundle artifacts will be generated.
 If the directory does not exist, it will be created.

-There is a small difference when using this tool with ONNX/TFLite versus Caffe2 models:
+There is a small difference when using this tool with ONNX/TensorFlowLite versus Caffe2 models:
-- For **ONNX or TensorFlowLite models** the tool can infer automatically the inputs of the model since the description of the input tensors is part of the model.
+- For **ONNX** or **TensorFlowLite** models the tool can infer automatically the inputs of the model since the description of the input tensors is part of the model.
 Therefore the tool will be used in the form shown above:
   ```
   model-compiler -backend=CPU -model=<onnx-model-path> -emit-bundle=<bundle-dir>
   model-compiler -backend=CPU -model=<tflite-model-path> -emit-bundle=<bundle-dir>
   ```
-- For **Caffe2 models** the user must also explicitly provide the description of the input tensors which are not part of model.
+- For **Caffe2** models the user must also explicitly provide the description of the input tensors which are not part of model.
 The option `model-input` will be used to specify the name, type and shape for each model input.
 The model input names can be deduced by inspecting the model with [Netron](https://lutzroeder.github.io/netron/).